Peter Mutharika: 2019 and 2020 elections

 On 3 February 2020, the Constitutional Court judges arrived in Lilongwe court to give a long-awaited ruling on that disputed presidential election, travelling in a military vehicle under heavy police escort.
 The judges took turns to read the 500-page decision over more than seven hours.
-The Malawi Constitutional Court ruled to nullify the 21 May 2019 election, citing irregularities by the Malawi Electoral Commission.
+The Malawi Constitutional Court ruled to nullify the 21 May 2019 election, citing irregularities that did not affect the election results by the Malawi Electoral Commission.
 It further ordered fresh elections to be conducted in 150 days.
 The nullification was unprecedented in Malawi, and only the second instance of such happening in Africa, the other being the Supreme Court of Kenya decision regarding the 2017 Kenyan presidential election.

 Mutharika was defeated by Lazarus Chakwera in the 2020 election re-run, having only obtained about 40% of the vote.

 Between presidencies (2020–2025)

 In August 2020, the Malawi Anti-Corruption Commission froze the bank accounts of Peter and his wife Gertrude, as a part of an anti-corruption investigation into the importation of 5 billion Malawian kwacha's worth of cement free of taxes, a privilege for incumbent presidents in Malawi.
 In January 2021, the High Court dismissed Mutharika's application to lift the freeze on his accounts.

 On 17 July 2022, Peter Mutharika held a press conference at his Page House in Mangochi where he accused Chakwera's administration of failing Malawians and not fulfilling their Campaign promises.
 He also vowed that his party was planning on winning the 2025 elections and was still considering on whether he should stand again.